rehierl/node-tree-outliner/3-0-0-design-1.md

 An algorithm has, when entering its current node `ni`, knowledge of any node within `s1 := [n1,ni]`.

 This sequence of nodes contains all the nodes an algorithm has entered until and including its current node.
 However, because of an algorithm's current node, an algorithm's current knowledge also contains nodes that it still needs to exit.

+Note that the latter includes the current node and all of its ancestors.
+That is, all the nodes in the path that begins with the tree's root node and ends with the current node.

 Apart from that, the existence of nodes in `s1` is confirmed.
 This is obviously not the case with regards to the subsequent nodes in `s2 := [ni+1,nk]`: These